Ninja Foodi Max Dual Zone Air Fryer AF400UK review

 Once you do splash out on the Ninja, you're going to want to know how to clean it so keep it looking pristine.
 My top tips for this air fryer would be to separate the grill and the basket elements out and to clean them separately, and to invest in a Dish-o-matic to make the whole process a lot easier.

-Cleaning all of the dual-zone air fryers I was testing on this day was pretty similar, with both baskets needing a good scrub in the sink to get rid of grease and residue, especially as the last test in the series was cooking bacon.
+Cleaning all of the dual-zone air fryers on that inital testing day was a pretty similar experience, with both baskets needing a good scrub in the sink to get rid of grease and residue, especially as the last test in the series was cooking bacon.

 Luckily, the baskets and grill element of the Ninja are also dishwasher safe if you can't stretch to the fuss of handwashing.
 There are loyal Ninja fans who say that the non-stick surface of the baskets can deteriorate with frequent dishwasher use, so it's up to how you proceed once you get your hands on one.